 Leave early anyway

-You may decide that you need to leave anyway even though you can't end your fixed term tenancy early.
+You may decide to leave anyway even though you can't end your fixed term tenancy early.
 You may have already left.

 Your tenancy will end automatically if the landlord lets the property to someone else.
 Once a new tenancy begins, you're no longer liable for rent.